KimJoon93/Android-Basics-Nanodegree/README.md

     ```

 ### Quick Guide to Gradle
++ What is Gradle?
+    - Google decided rather than re-writing an entirely new tool to do all of this, it would be better to just leverage an existing build tool called Gradle.
+The files    built in Gradle are written using a Domain Specific Language (DSL) called Groovy).

+    - Project & Module

+         Project in Android Studio represents a complete Android app - all the source code and assets needed to test code and build configurations.
+An Android Studio project consist of one or more Modules.

+        A Module provides a container for your app's source code, resource files, and app level settings, such as the module-level build file and Android manifest file.
+Each module can be independently built, tested, and debugged.
+Android Studio uses modules to make it easy for your project to be available on different devices

+        Module level gradle build allows you to configure build settings for the specific module it is located in.

+    - Build Types

+        Android will automatically build a debug and release version for any application.
+The biggest difference between the two is how the APK is signed - the debug version is signed with an auto-generated key + certificate so it can be built on the spot while the release version is not signed during the build, therefore a release key + certificate need to be created and signing happens after the build.

 ### Project: Musical Structure App
 + Jtunes structure App
     - Music List using ListAdapter extends ArrayAdapter